nblumoe/nblumoe.github.com/hire-me.md

 Besides getting your coding needs done, I will help you with getting your software architecture right.
-Furthermore we can improve your development process together by introduction well structured, lean and agile techniques.
+Furthermore we can improve your development process together by introducing well structured, lean and agile techniques.

 ## The bare Facts
 You want to see some bullet points with skills and project experience?
 Alright, here you go:
 ### Software Development Skills
+- Web Development
 - Cross platform and Android mobile apps
-- Web Development
 - Web and Mobile Software Architecture
 - Scrum and Agile Methodologies
 - Lean Processes in Software Development